mmomtchev/sqlite-wasm-http/README.md

 If you are not already familiar with [@phiresky](https://github.com/phiresky/)/[sql.js-httpvfs](https://github.com/phiresky/sql.js-httpvfs), there is a brief presentation in the [Overview](#Overview) section.

-You can also check [`ol-mbtiles`](https://github.com/mmomtchev/ol-mbtiles) for an example project that uses this library - it implements remote rendering of HTTP-hosted `.mbtiles` in Openlayers.
+You can also check [`ol-mbtiles`](https://github.com/mmomtchev/ol-mbtiles) for an example project that uses this library - it implements remote rendering of HTTP-hosted `.mbtiles` in OpenLayers.

 ## Page size